You are here

 Harassment and bullying occur when another student, an academic, or another member of staff engages in unwanted words or actions that violate your dignity or create an environment that is degrading, hostile, offensive or humiliating.
 (Technically, harassment is distinguished from bullying in that harassment is based on one of the characteristics that is ‘protected’ under UK law: age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.)

-The University’s confidential Harassment Advisor Network can help in cases where you feel you have experienced harassment or bullying.
+The University’s confidential Harassment Advisor Network can also help.
 If you are worried about someone else’s behaviour towards you, you can consult a Harassment Advisor even if you are not sure whether what has happened counts as harassment or bullying.
 The Advisor will listen to you sympathetically and confidentially, and help you to come to your own decision.

-You can ask for a Harassment Advisor outside your College or Department, an advisor specialised in relationship abuse or sexual violence, or an advisor who is BME (Black or minority ethnic) or LGB (Lesbian, Gay or Bisexual).
-Call 01865 270760 or email email@example.com
+You can ask for a Harassment Advisor outside your College or Department, an advisor specialised in relationship abuse or sexual violence, or an advisor who is BME or LGBTQ+.
+Call 01865 270760 or email firstname.lastname@example.org

 Remember that you can also speak to a Linacre Peer Supporter about this kind of problem